New Pensions Schemes Act: significant pensions changes announced in Queen’s Speech

 TPR will also be given powers to obtain information about schemes and sponsoring employers “in a timely manner, ensuring it is able to gain redress for pension schemes and members when things go wrong”.
 This is clearly in response to public criticism of tPR around a few high profile pensions cases and will be well received by members and schemes alike.
 However, it will be interesting to see how and in what context tPR can actually deploy these powers in practice, given the disparate spread of pension schemes and also tPR’s own limited resources.

-Framework for Collective Defined Contribution pensions
+What is the framework for Collective Defined Contribution pensions scheme?

 The next element of the bill is the establishment of a framework for the operation and regulation of CDC pensions.
 CDC pensions may offer savers a new, viable middle ground between traditional defined benefit (DB) schemes and defined contribution savings vehicles such as group pension arrangements.
 CDC schemes provide targeted benefits at retirement but unlike the traditional DB scheme, have two defining features – defined contribution rates payable by employer and employee in advance, but with collective risk sharing between members rather than individually.
 Following the launch of a CDC scheme by Royal Mail in 2018, industry talk has been that CDC arrangements may offer an alternative model for employers who wish to provide generous, meaningful pensions at retirement to staff, but without the financial exposure and risks which come with DB pension provision.